wp-plugins/wp-ecommerce-shop-styling/readme.txt

 *   1.3: define senders for shop mails and other wordpress mails and fixed problem with track&trace mail
 *   1.4: added option to disable custom sender & added some functions for wp e-commerce qtranslate support
 *   1.5: new option to send a copy of the invoice to the administrator, improved mails
+*	1.6: Fixed a bug with payment gateways and added an Italian and Hungarian translation

 == Frequently Asked Questions ==
-please ask your questions in the comments [here](http://haet.at/wp-e-commerce-currency-helper/)
+please ask your questions in the comments [here](http://haet.at/wp-e-commerce-shop-styling/)